Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/cardinal-classic.typ

   match_notes: [
     - The intake gearing was changed before this match so that the intake had more speed but much less torque.
 This made scoring rings almost impossible because the rings could not travel up our intake ramp.
     - We scored a 2 ring mobile goal in a positive corner.
-    - We grabbed an opponent’s 2 ring mobile goal and pushed it into a negative corner.
+    - We grabbed an opponent's 2 ring mobile goal and pushed it into a negative corner.

   ],
   subsystems: (